Kusanalee/welkin-claimer/README.md

 Before using this script, please ensure that Genshin Impact is installed on your Mac using PlayCover.
 The script will of course not do anything if the game isn't installed.
 [PlayCover](https://github.com/PlayCover/PlayCover/)

+Be sure to grant accessibility access too - as this script just uses Apple's accessibility framework to claim your welkin.

 ## Bypassing Security Warnings